milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 For features that enable you to find or interact with other players in Netflix games (such as online multiplayer games), we use your personal information and the personal information you provide about others in order to find that player and send them your connection request (and for them to find you and send you a connection request);

-For online multiplayer games, we may use the general location of your device (such as your city, state/province, or country) to match you with other players that are close to the relevant game server so that your gameplay is less likely to be interrupted by internet delays;
+For online multiplayer games, we may display the general location of your device (such as your city, state/province, or country), and use that information to match you with other players that are close to the relevant game server so that your gameplay is less likely to be interrupted by internet delays;

-For communication features, such as chat, we transmit communications you send to another player or group of players and deliver communications they send to you.
-Note that we may use Service Providers to perform services related to these communications on our behalf (as described in the Privacy Statement), which may include providing chat, moderation, and related services; and
+For communication features, such as text or voice chat, we transmit communications you send to another player or group of players and deliver communications they send to you.
+Note that we may use Service Providers to perform services related to these communications on our behalf (as described in the Privacy Statement), which may include providing text or voice chat, moderation, and related services; and

 For user-generated content features, we use your personal information to display your user-generated content to other players in the Netflix game, or in accordance with how you have shared the user-generated content (for example, on a third party service).

+For safety, security, and fraud prevention: When you play Netflix games with text or voice chat, or user-generated content features, we use the following categories of personal information for safety, security and fraud prevention including to secure our systems, protect our business, and to investigate, prevent, and detect prohibited or illegal activities and other security/technical issues: personal details, payment details, Netflix account/profile information, usage information, advertising information, device and network information, and communications.
+We and our Service Providers may monitor and/or record text and voice chat during your use of those features (but do not have the obligation to do so) for the preceding reasons, including to enforce the Netflix Games Community Guidelines (help.netflix.com/legal/gamescommunityguidelines).

 Who We Disclose Personal Information To

 When you play Netflix games, we may disclose personal information as described in the Netflix Privacy Statement.
 If you play games with the features mentioned above (or similar features), the following provides additional examples of how we may disclose your personal information:

-Compliance with law and enforcing the Netflix Terms of Use: When you play Netflix games with communications features (such as chat), Netflix and its Service Providers may access, preserve, and disclose your information in response to legal requests from third parties, including government agencies and civil litigants.
+Compliance with law and enforcing the Netflix Terms of Use: When you play Netflix games with communications features (such as text or voice chat), Netflix and its Service Providers may access, preserve, and disclose your information in response to legal requests from third parties, including government agencies and civil litigants.
 We respond to legal requests where we have a good faith belief that we are required by law to respond, or where we have a good faith belief that a response is required by law in that jurisdiction and the request is consistent with internationally recognized standards such as the International Covenant on Civil and Political Rights.
 We disclose personal information for the following purposes: to comply with law and enforce the Netflix Terms of Use.

 Other Players

-Information such as your game handle, your gameplay, chat, and user-generated content (including personal information and other information you provide in these features), and your online status will be publicly available to other players when you participate in a Netflix game with features such as leaderboards, local multiplayer, online multiplayer, chat, Netflix game controller, and user-generated content.
+Information such as your game handle, your gameplay, text or voice chat, and user-generated content (including personal information and other information you provide in these features), and your online status may be publicly available to other players when you participate in a Netflix game with features such as leaderboards, local multiplayer, online multiplayer, text or voice chat, Netflix Game Controller, and user-generated content.
 Note that some games may allow you to play with players from other (non-Netflix) versions of the game, and in that case, this information will be available to those players.
-Please use good judgment when using chat and user-generated content functions (note that even if you remove text chat, or user-generated content, players that have already seen that information may have saved it).
+Please use good judgment when using text or voice chat and user-generated content functions (note that even if you remove text chat, other messages, or user-generated content, players that have already seen that information may have saved it).

 Games on TV and on Netflix.com